 The Reference Department offers free assistance with writing a resume or completing online job applications by appointment only.
 We will work with you one-on-one to create a resume or fill out online applications.
 Please call 219-873-3044 or visit the library to schedule an appointment.

 The library offers Resume Builder and Microsoft Word for those who wish to create their own resumes.
 We also offer many books and other resources on creating resumes, searching for jobs, and more:

 Check our online catalog to locate library materials or ask for help at the Reference Desk.

 The Reference Department offers free assistance with completing online job applications by appointment.
 Please call 219-873-3044 or visit the library to schedule an appointment.

 The #1 source of job openings in the state of Indiana.
 Search for jobs, explore careers, create a resume, find education and training resources, research job markets, and more!
 For more information, check out the Indiana Career Connect Quick Reference Guide.

 Career Information Web Sites

 The library offers free tutoring in basic skills, pre-GED and GED, reading, math, and other coursework for adults and children.
 Students are matched with a tutor who is knowledgeable or trained to work with their needs and able to meet at mutually agreed upon times.
-For more information and to set up an appointment, contact Cynthia McKinney, Literacy Supervisor, at 219-873-3043
+For more information and to set up an appointment, contact Jessica Hoffmaster, Literacy Supervisor, at 219-873-3043

 Includes a virtual career library, tutorials on job-related skills, online resume builder, information on accredited schools, and over 100 practice tests and courses for the PRAXIS, ASVAB, ASE Automotive tests, medical and nursing exams, firefighter and law enforcement exams, GED, SAT, ACT, and more.
 Log in with your library card number.